Is Cereal For Breakfast Healthy?

 We teach our clients to structure meals around a source of protein, a portion of healthy fats and plenty of vegetables or salad.
 Some low sugar fruit may also feature.

 Organic eggs are a great breakfast option.
-Here are a few ideas for egg based breakfasts that include healthy fats and veg too.
+Here are a few ideas for egg based breakfasts that include healthy fats and vegetables too.

 A smoothie can be tasty, filling and satisfying if made in the right way.
 Here’s how to make the perfect smoothie which includes our go-to recipe.

-If you’re not ready to ditch cereal, we can highly recommend KetoHana granola as a great alternative.
+If you’re not ready to ditch cereal, we can highly recommend KetoHana granola as a healthy, nutrient dense alternative.

 We love Paleo Leap for recipe inspiration.
 Here they share 30 low carb, nutrient dense breakfast ideas that are bound to keep you satisfied until lunch.